Luang Prabang Plus an Eco-Lodge on the Mekong

 We meet you at the airport and transport you to your hotel.
-Your guide will greet you there in later and take you on a leisurely walking tour of this remarkable town.
+Next, you have a leisurely walking tour of this remarkable town.
 He will customize the itinerary based on your personal interests.
-However, we recommend beginning your day with a climb up the Naga (river serpent) Stairway up Phousi Mountain to Wat Paa Huak (your guide may be able to arrange for a key from the Abbot to view the spectacular murals) and Wat Thammothayalan, an active monastery with a lovely view of the Nam Khan River.
+However, we recommend beginning your day with a climb up the Naga (river serpent) Stairway up Phousi Mountain to Wat Paa Huak and Wat Thammothayalan. an active monastery with a lovely view of the Nam Khan River.
 As you wander around town you'll discover prime examples of 19th century French colonial villas and Lao-style homes.
-We will gladly recommend restaurants to enjoy during your visit.
-Luang Prabang offers a selection of outstanding Lao, French, and international cuisine.
-If you like, your guide will join you for an easy-going introduction to Luang Prabang's nightlife.

 Day Two: Feed Monks and Window Shop